 Lower Lehman Creek is the only campground open year-round.
 Other campgrounds are generally open May-through-October, weather permitting.
 Water may not be available early and late in the season.
 Since exact opening and closing dates are dependent on weather conditions, contact a visitor center at (775) 234-7331 or check our current conditions online before arrival.

 Most park camping is on a first-come, first-served basis, but reservations can be made for some sites at the Grey Cliffs Campground from the end of May to the end of September.
 All camping reservations are now handled by Recreation.gov.
-Campsites may not be "saved" or reserved for family or friends arriving later.
-Because campgrounds often fill on weekends and holidays during the summer months, visitors are advised to find a campsite early in the day.

 $12.00 for developed campgrounds per night/per site.